valeadami/OpenAITester/README.md

 ## Instructions:

-Follow the instructions to recreate your own file [here] (https://promptmagic.wordpress.com/2024/02/23/leveraging-appscript-to-assess-gpt-3-5-turbos-performance/)
+Follow the instructions to recreate your own file [here](https://promptmagic.wordpress.com/2024/02/23/leveraging-appscript-to-assess-gpt-3-5-turbos-performance/).

 In short: